sunday-hao/sunday-hao.github.io/_pages/about.md

 # 👨‍🎓About

 **Hao Zhou** is a Sophomore student in the Division of Automation at South China University of Technology.
 My research interests broadly lie in computer vision and Efficient ML, Robotics.
-Recently I work on projects about Gait Recognition, Knowledge Distillation and Pruning.
+Recently I work on a project about Gait Recognition, Knowledge Distillation and Pruning.

-Outside of my academic life, I enjoy jogging and playing football a lot.
+Outside of my academic life, I enjoy hiking, jogging and playing football a lot.
 I grew up in Hengyang, a centuried city in Hunan province, China.

 Please find my CV [here](../files/Hao Zhou.pdf "Hao Zhou's CV"){:target="_blank"}.